Beginnings and Endings

 The Misogynist

-(for Jack Noyes, who hunted butterflies and black widow spiders)
+(For Jack Noyes, who hunted butterflies

-He told me
+He told me what he did

-to women and animals
+to women and insects

-that I would understand,
+that I should understand,

-being a woman.
+that being a woman’s duty.

 Child with a Shell